U.S. Supplement/Issue 86/Text

 Until the United States finally fulfills its promise of equality for all its citizens, the issue of racial discrimination will continue to confront the American Bahá’ís.
 Our small Bahá’í society is totally egalitarian.
 Any vestiges of the pre-Bahá’í life which intrude into our communities' solidarity is entirely foreign, and must be eliminated.
 However, Bahá’í activities toward improved race relations outside the community are to be guided by the NSA statements of September 1963 (The Most Challenging Issue) and May 1964 (Human Rights and the Bahá’í Faith).
 These should be reviewed and referred to if questions arise.

-The Universal House of Justice wishes the Friends to appreciate the precise nature of the permission to afliliate with human rights organizations listed in the May 1964 circular letter, since there appears to be misunderstanding.
-“The permission . . to affiliate with non-Bahá’í organizations does not imply a directive to do so, the choice is entirely their own.
-Further,
+The Universal House of Justice wishes the Friends to appreciate the precise nature of the permission to affiliate with human rights organizations listed in the May 1964 circular letter, since there appears to be misunderstanding.
+"The permission to affiliate with non-Bahá’í organizations does not imply a directive to do so, the choice is entirely their own.
+Further, in making this choice the friends will, of course, bear in mind the admonitions of the beloved Guardian about dissipation of effort."

 The question of racial injustices will continue until solved by men of good will.
-During this evolutionary time the Bahá’ís will, as Shoghi Effendi urged them, . . “be courageous in their racial stand” . . . and will demonstrate the spirit of oneness constantly. . . ” in their every attitude and action.
+During this evolutionary time the Bahá’ís will, as Shoghi Effendi urged them, "be courageous in their racial stand" . . . and will "demonstrate the spirit of oneness constantly. . . in their every attitude and action.
 Bahá’ís can act, take initiative and create favorable circumstances for the coming of the one family of man in these United States.

 The Child's Way[edit]

-The Child’s Way, a guide for parents and teachers, is published bi-monthly by an editorial committee appointed by the National Spiritual Assembly.
+The Child's Way, a guide for parents and teachers, is published bi-monthly by an editorial committee appointed by the National Spiritual Assembly.
 It offers materials and suggestions for the education of children.
 It also gives parents and teachers an opportunity to exchange thoughts and ideas.
-Beginning with the Naw—RL’1z issue for 1965 and for the six numbers for the Bahá’í year 122, The Child’s Way plans to carry curriculum materials that have been developed by 10cal spiritual assemblies and school groups in the Bahá’í communities.
+Beginning with the Naw-Rúz issue for 1965 and for the six numbers for the Bahá’í year 122, The Child's Way plans to carry curriculum materials that have been developed by local spiritual assemblies and school groups in the Bahá’í communities.

 Order from: The Child's Way, Box 245, Wilmette, Ill.
 Rates: U.S.A. $2.00 per year, Foreign $2.50.
 Back issues, set of six, U.S.A. $.50; Foreign $1.00.